GT-TDAlab/SARMA/README.md

 ### Dependencies

-`cmake` is used to build sarma.
+`cmake (version >= 3.13)` and `gcc (version >= 7.0.0)` are used to build sarma.

-This project depends on Intel's TBB library because gcc depends on it for its parallel stl implementation.
+For gcc version 9.0.0 and greater this project depends on Intel's TBB library because gcc depends on it for its parallel stl implementation.
+For other gcc versions parallel execution is disabled.

 You can install the latest version with your favorite package manager or you could go to [tbb releases](https://github.com/oneapi-src/oneTBB/releases)